godot-escoria/escoria-docs/api/AcceptInputCommand.md

 `accept_input [type]`

-Sets how much input the game is to accept, allowing for cut scenes in which dialog can be skipped (if [type] is set to SKIP).
+Sets how much input the game is to accept.
+This allows for cut scenes in which dialogue can be skipped (if [type] is set to SKIP), and ones where it can't (if [type] is set to NONE).
-Also allows for cut scenes that can be completely locked down.

 **Parameters**

 - *type*: Type of inputs to accept (ALL)
-  `ALL`: Accept all types of input
+  `ALL`: Accept all types of user input
-  `SKIP`: Accept skipping dialogs but nothing else `NONE`: Deny all inputs (including opening menus)
+  `SKIP`: Accept skipping dialogues but nothing else `NONE`: Deny all inputs (including opening menus)

 **Warning**: `SKIP` and `NONE` also disable autosaves.

-**Warning**: The type of input accepted will persist even after the current event has ended.
+**Warning**: The type of user input accepted will persist even after the current event has ended.
+Remember to reset the input type at the end of cut-scenes!

 @ESC